Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 On the outside, the new server looks more like a miniature version of the DS1618+ with six front-facing drive bays, each with a drive tray.
 Each tray has a lock to keep it in place, and the server includes two keys.

-The lock is to prevent accidental drive pullout and not for security.
-It's the same lock used in other Synology servers that you can open with a small screwdriver if you misplace the keys.
+The lock is to prevent accidental drive pullout, not for security.
+It's the same lock used in other Synology servers, which you can open with a small screwdriver if you misplace the keys.

-On the inside, the DS620slim is a clone of the DS218+, with the same hardware specs.
-It runs an Intel Celeron J3355 dual-core CPU with 2 GB of stock system memory.
-You can also add another 4 GB to bring the total to 6 GB.
-For that, you need to open its underside to get to the RAM slots.
+On the inside, the DS620slim is a clone of the DS218+ with the same hardware specs.
+It runs an Intel Celeron J3355 dual-core CPU with 2 GB of stock system memory via a stick occupying one of its two RAM slots.
+You can add another 4 GB to bring the total to 6 GB or get two for 8 GB.
+The slots are on its underside, accessible after you remove the cover by undoing four little screws.

-Unlike the DS218+, the DS620slim has two Gigabit LAN ports, and you can link them up to have a 2Gbps connection.
-In return, it doesn't have an eSATA port to host an expansion unit.
-But that's the point -- adding an extension unit will defeat the server's intention of being a compact and quiet machine.
+Unlike the DS218+, the DS620slim has two Gigabit LAN ports, which can be linked to form a 2Gbps connection.
+However, it doesn't have an eSATA port to host an expansion unit.
+That's the point—adding an extension unit will defeat the server's intention of being a compact and quiet machine.

 DS620slim vs. DS419slim